Management Consulting · Executive Advisory · Leadership Architecture

 The Situation

-A major European development finance institution was navigating a complex organisational transition — new structures, new mandates, an internationally composed leadership team that had not yet built a shared operating model.
+A major Paris-based European development finance institution navigating a complex organisational transition.
+New structures, new mandates, an internationally composed leadership team that had not yet built a shared operating model.
 Strategic direction set at the top was not translating consistently into divisional behaviour.
 Friction was accumulating at every cross-functional decision point.
 Leadership had named it a communication problem.
 It was a transformation problem.

 Our Approach

-A structured diagnostic phase across the full leadership layer — stakeholder interviews, friction mapping, failure mode identification.
-Followed by a multi-phase transformation engagement: mandate alignment, operating rhythm redesign, team dynamics work, decision architecture, leadership coaching, and a 90-day activation sequence embedded across the directorate.
+A structured diagnostic phase across the full leadership layer — stakeholder interviews, Execution Friction Map™, failure mode identification.
+Followed by a multi-phase transformation engagement: mandate alignment, operating rhythm redesign, decision architecture, leadership coaching, and a 90-day activation sequence embedded across the directorate.
 Each phase built on the last.
 Nothing was handed over and left to drift.

 S&P Dow Jones Indices